kobaltz/swot/README.md

 submodule and push the changes to this repo.
 However, to pick up the new domains, a gem release will be required.
 I'm still considering the best path for this.

+## Versioning

+Since there is a reliance on the submodule's data being updated, there will be periodic releases that do not contain any code changes of this library.
+However, this library will follow the Semantic versioning + a date stamp of the latest list of academic institutions.

+For example, the gem `1.0.2.20230618` references to the gem version `1.0.2` and the list of academic institutions was last updated on `June 18th, 2023`.

 ### Installation

 Or add this to your `Gemfile` before doing a `bundle install`: